dev-mihai/terraform-beginner-bootcamp-2023/journal/week1.md

 }
 ```

-### Modules Sources
+#### Source Variations for Modules

-Using the source we can import the module from various places eg:
+Modules can be sourced from different locations:
-- locally
+- Local paths
-- Github
+- GitHub
 - Terraform Registry

 ```tf